st10437348/st10437348_prog6212_Part2/README.md

 • Lecturers/Create – Submit a new claim by entering hours, rate and notes (total calculated automatically).

-• Lecturers/Details – View all submitted claims, approval status, and uploaded documents.
+• Lecturers/Details – View all submitted claims, approval status and uploaded documents.

 • Lecturers/UploadDocument – Upload PDF, DOCX or XLSX files related to a claim.